What is Forensic Accounting?

 Forensic accounting has gained recognition in the past few decades with the publicity of high-profile criminal cases.
 However, the profession is anything but new, with evidence dating back to its presence in the 16th century.
-As the field continues to expand, the need for educated professionals is growing too, and for those looking for a more exciting path within an accounting career, forensic accounting is proving to fill that void.
+As the field continues to expand, the need for educated professionals is growing too.
+For those looking for a more exciting path within an accounting career, forensic accounting is proving to fill that void.
 Forensic accounting is also making its debut in educational venues across the country, sparking the interest of many intrigued students and causing them to ask, ‘What is Forensic Accounting?’

 A History of Forensic Accounting

 Although the definition was not set in stone until years later, the birth of Forensic Accounting is credited to Frank Wilson.
 He is 1930, while working as a CPA for the Internal Revenue Service; he was placed on a task force to investigate the secret dealings of Al Capone, one of America’s most infamous Chicago gangsters.
 Capone was well-known for a series of illegal activities and violent crimes.
 Still, his failure to report Federal Income Tax was his undoing, and all at the hands of Forensic Accountants.
 In 1931, thanks to Wilson’s dynamic analysis of Capone’s financial records, the notorious Al Capone was indicted for Federal Income tax evasion, owing the government $215,080.48 from illegal gambling profits.
 Capone was found guilty and sentenced to 10 years in Federal Prison.
 Again, the importance of Forensic Accounting was cemented.

 Embezzlement and fraud often take the forefront of media attention, and forensic accountants are there behind the scenes putting together the pieces of the illegal financial puzzle.
 Some notable criminal cases that relied on forensic accounting for investigation and prosecution include: